ogoun/sd-webui-reprompter/README.md

 # sd-webui-reprompter
-Translates and augments text to create a prompt.
+Translates and augments text to create a prompt using ollama api.
+(Perhaps other api's will be added as well)

 In the txt2img and img2img tabs, a tab appears in the accordion with the name Remprompter.
 In the tab there will be a text field where you can enter a description of the picture in any language.